zaps166/QMPlay2/README.md

 ###You need (devel packages):

+- Qt4 or Qt5 (including QtOpenGL, OpenSSL for https, QtDBus on Linux/BSD and QX11Extras for Qt5),
-- ffmpeg >= 2.0 (>= 2.4 recommended) (libavcodec, libavformat, libavutil, libswscale, libswresample or libavresample\*, OpenSSL for https),
+- FFmpeg >= 2.2 (libavcodec, libavformat, libavutil, libswscale, libswresample or libavresample\*, OpenSSL for https),
 - portaudio (default on non-Linux OS, if you want to compile portaudio module on Linux, change "src/modules/modules.pro"),
 - pulseaudio (optional, if you don't want to compile pulseaudio on Linux, remove it from "src/modules/modules.pro"),
-- qt4 or qt5 (including QtOpenGL, OpenSSL for https, QtDBus on Linux/BSD and QX11Extras for Qt5),
 - taglib >= 1.7 (>= 1.9 recommended) (you can disable it in "src/gui/gui.pro"),
 - libgme and libsidplayfp - for Chiptune module,
 - libva (vaapi) and libvdpau - only on X11,